Can You Spray Wood Stain With a Paint Sprayer

 A paint sprayer is an incredibly versatile tool that can help you take your DIY projects to the next level.
 Whether you’re working on small craft projects or tackling a large home renovation, having a quality paint sprayer in your toolbox will make all the difference.

 So if you’re looking to save time and effort on your next project, then you need to invest in a quality paint sprayer.
+Now let’s get into how to use a paint sprayer for wood staining!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Tools for Spraying Wood Stain
+Paint Sprayer for Wood Stain

 When it comes to staining wood with a paint sprayer, you’ll need certain tools to make sure everything goes smoothly.

 You need to have an airless or HVLP (high-volume, low-pressure) paint sprayer, and it should be a quality one that’s specifically designed for thin materials like stain.
+If you have a paint sprayer that can work with paint, that’s great too!
 Here’s our blog post about the best HVLP paint sprayers for furniture to choose the right paint sprayer for your project.

 The Wagner Double Duty Paint sprayer is perfect for this job!
 It features two containers – one smaller and one larger – so you can easily switch back and forth between 2 different products.
+Additionally, the Wagner Double Duty Paint sprayer is lightweight and easy to use with no air compressor, making it a great choice for DIYers of all skill levels.

 Here is more information on how to use a Wagner Double Duty paint sprayer so you can learn exactly how to use the paint sprayer.
 That post talks about using paint instead of stain, but other than that, how to use it is the same.
 You just wouldn’t need to thin the stain.